johanneskopton/stif/README.md

-# Minkowski
+# FFIST ✊

+"Fast Forecasting and Interpolation in Space and Time"

-Predicting spatio-temporally distributed variables using space-time regression kriging using numpy and numba.
+Package for prediction spatio-temporally distributed variables using space-time regression kriging using numpy and numba.

 ## Installation